albingcj/mermaid-reactflow-editor/README.md

 ## Table of Contents
 ## Mermaid React Flow Editor

-A small editor that converts Mermaid diagrams (from Markdown or pasted code) into interactive, editable React Flow diagrams.
-It provides import from Markdown, node/edge editing, basic alignment tools, exporting to PNG, and local persistence.
+ A small editor that converts Mermaid diagrams (from the built-in code editor) into interactive, editable React Flow diagrams.

-This README was updated to reflect the current implementation in the repository (scripts, features, components and known limitations).
+ This README reflects the current, simplified workflow: the app uses a single code editor in the left sidebar as the source of truth (paste/type Mermaid code in the Editor).
+Markdown import and local persistence were removed in this branch.

 ## Quick links
 - Source: this repository